-CINCINNATI — An outside firm will handle the internal investigation into Cincinnati Police Chief Teresa Theetge, multiple people at City Hall confirmed to WCPO 9 News.
+CINCINNATI — Frost Brown Todd is the outside firm that will handle the internal investigation into Cincinnati Police Chief Teresa Theetge, the City of Cincinnati announced Monday morning.

-The city announced Monday Theetge had been placed on paid administrative leave pending an investigation into "the effectiveness of her leadership."
+The city announced on October 20 that Theetge had been placed on paid administrative leave pending an investigation into "the effectiveness of her leadership."

-A city spokesperson confirmed in a statement Thursday the City Solicitor's Office "plans to engage outside counsel for this investigation to ensure a timely, fair and thorough process."
+A city spokesperson confirmed in a statement on October 23 the City Solicitor's Office "plans to engage outside counsel for this investigation to ensure a timely, fair and thorough process."

 "The Solicitor’s Office will consider the experience and expertise of firms before making a determination," the statement says.
 "As part of the process, they will be evaluating proposals and working with the Budget Office to identify funds.
 We expect to have a decision to share soon."